suwebdev/syllabi/Syllabus-4030.md

 Course Outcomes
 ---------------

 **Portfolio Production**
+Students can create a portfolio of work that highlights relevant achievements and presents themselves in a professional manner.
+Rubrics are based on Mastery of:

 1. Editorializing Projects
 2. Personal Statement of Purpose
 3. Planning the Portfolio
 4. Portfolio Design
 5. Portfolio Organization
 6. Presenting Personal Information
 7. Using Third Party Tools

 **Project Production**
+Students can conceive of, design, and build a project demonstrating modern frontend web development techniques, can communicate their progress throughout a project build, and can discuss their process and the results at a professional level.
+Rubrics are based on mastery of:

 1. Accessibility
 2. Analytics
 3. Browser Support
 4. CSS
 5. Data API
 6. Deployment Process
 7. Development Environment Set Up
 8. Development Reflection
 9. HTML
 10. In-Progress Deployments
 11. Information Architecture
 12. JavaScript
 13. JS Feature
 14. Project Definition
 15. Project Planning
 16. Regular Progress Reporting
 17. Responsive Design
 18. Visual Design

 Program Level Outcomes this Course Supports